kkrt-labs/zk-pig/docs/about-ethereum.md

 ## Block witness

-Block witness encompasses the minimal state and chain data required for a stateless EVM block execution (meaning without access to a a database containing the full state) which includes
+Block witness encompasses the minimal state and chain data required for a stateless EVM block execution (meaning without access to a database containing the full state) which includes
 - performing all block operations (apply transactions, apply fee rewards, apply system calls, etc.)
 - deriving the post state root